-The PADI Scuba Review Tune-up Course is just the refresher you need if it has been a while since you've been scuba diving and you feel your scuba skills and knowledge are a bit rusty.
-The PADI Scuba Review Tune-up Course reacquaints you with diving so that you're back to feeling comfortable in the underwater world in less than a day.
+The Scuba Review Tune-up Course is just the refresher you need if it has been a while since you've been scuba diving and you feel your scuba skills and knowledge are a bit rusty.
+The Scuba Review Tune-up Course reacquaints you with diving so that you're back to feeling comfortable in the underwater world in less than a day.

-The PADI Scuba Review Tune-up Course helps you tune up and reactivate your diving skills without having to repeat an entire certification course.
+The Scuba Review Tune-up Course helps you tune up and reactivate your diving skills without having to repeat an entire certification course.
 It's for divers of all levels, designed to review and enhance what you've already learnt in a fun, relaxed, self-paced format.

 Perhaps you've only ever dived in warm water tropical locations and need to get used to what's required to adjust to diving in the colder temperate waters here in Melbourne, Victoria.
 This Scuba Review Course is just right for that.